HuynhThiHuyenTrang/customer_segmentation_analysis/README.md

 Recent Graduate | Aspiring Data Analyst

-This project was developed as part of my Data Analytics portfolio to demonstrate practical skills in SQL Server, Power BI, data preparation, and customer behavior analysis.
+This project was developed as part of my Data Analytics portfolio to demonstrate practical skills in SQL Server, Python, Machine Learning, Power BI, and business analysis.

 ---